-a note brought from her father's in great haste.
-Mr. Albany was standing below, not being so light and agile as his young wife; but on perceiving that, as she read the note, her colour changed, he became alarmed lest she should faint, and he hastened to her assistance.
-The plank broke under him, and they both fell down a considerable distance, followed by much rubbish, and the heavy hod of a bricklaver, which, descending with violence on the outstretched leg of poor Mr. Albany, broke it above the ancle.
+One day, during July, Maria had mounted a ladder placed to the entrance of an upper story, and was standing upon a slight plank, when her footman followed her with a note brought from her father's in great haste.
+Mr. Albany was standing below, not being so light and agile as his young wife; but on perceiving, that as she read the note, her colour changed, he became alarmed lest she should faint, and he hastened to her assistance.
+The plank broke under him, and they both fell down a considerable distance, followed by much rubbish, and the heavy hod of a bricklayer, which descending with violence on the outstretched leg of poor Mr. Albany, broke it. above the ancle.
 Maria was bruised, but had no limbs broken, and the agitation of her mind rendered her totally forgetful of herself.
 The note which occasioned this misfortune, was to tell her that her father had been seized with a fever two days before, which had now assumed an alarming appearance, and put the family in great distress, especially as it appeared to be of an infectious nature.
 The love which Mrs. Albany bore for her father was almost idolatrous, and to fly to him, to nurse him, and even to die with him, was the first wish of her heart; and even as she lay on the ground, she called out for her carriage to be instantly prepared.
-But when her husband, bleeding, bruised, and helpless, was drawn out before her eyes, how could she leave him? especially when she recollected that it was his kind sympathy with her feelings that had produced his misfortune.
-Irresolute, distracted, she had neither the power to aid him nor direct herself.
+But when her husband, bleeding, bruised, and helpless, was drawn out before her eyes, how could she leave him? especially when she recollected that it was his kind sympathy with her feelings, that had produced his misfortune.
+Irresolute, distracted, she had neither the power to aid him, nor direct herself.